mario6385/Among-us-4/README.md

 ## Snitch
 ### **Team: Crewmate(revealing)**

-The Snitch is a Crewmate who can get arrows pointing towards the Impostors after all their tasks are finished.
-The names of the Impostors will also show up as red on their screen However, when they only have a single task left, the Impostors get an arrow pointing towards the Snitch.\
+Snitch is a Crewmate who can get arrows pointing towards the Impostors after all their tasks are finished.
+The names of the Impostors will also show up as red on their screen.
+However, when they only have a single task left, the Impostors get an arrow pointing towards the Snitch.\
 settings
 |Name|Description|Range|Default|
 |---------|:-----------:|:----------:|:------------:|